 Substantive and structural editing

 Ideally, your written work should captivate your reader’s imagination and engage his or her mind fully, without causing frustration or undue backtracking for clarification.
-Substantive editing means heavy editing, whether structural, stylistic, or copy editing.
+Substantive editing means heavy editing, whether structural, stylistic, or copy editing, and is typically a combination of the three.
 Structural editing focuses on logical organization and flow of content to render your document clear, concise, and easy to read at the sentence, paragraph, and chapter levels.
 A structural edit will ensure your arguments make sense, your plot develops in a compelling fashion, and your information is conveyed accurately and logically.

-Every writer has a unique voice and every book has an individual tone, and a good editor will respect and enhance that uniqueness and tone.
+Every writer has a unique voice and every book has an individual tone, and a good editor will respect and enhance that uniqueness.
 During stylistic editing, without flouting the conventions of English, I will assist you in clarifying meaning, eliminating jargon and clichés, smoothing language, and polishing your distinct style.
 I’ll work with you to analyze your target audience and make sure you’re delivering a suitable and impactful message.
 Stylistic editing may include checking or correcting reading level or, in the case of fiction, adjusting tone and formality of language, including dialogue.
-Often, stylistic editing occurs at the sentence level, adjusting syntax for better flow, smoothness, and how the sentence “sounds.”
+Often, stylistic editing occurs at the sentence level, adjusting syntax for better flow, smoothness, and how the sentence “sounds” in the reader’s mind.
+Stylistic editing is sometimes called line editing.

 Proofreading is sometimes mistaken for copy editing, but technically speaking, it’s a separate process.
 Proofing is done after editing and layout, after the page proofs have been prepared by the designer.
 While copy editing errors may still be found, a proofreader is concerned with other elements.
 I will check all design elements for accuracy and consistency including headers, level heads, page numbering, word breaks, end-of-line breaks, page breaks, cross references, and appropriate placement of tables and artwork.
 May include completion of table of contents and index and numbering of cross references.
 See my page Editing versus proofreading for more about the differences.